 This ministry of service takes many forms; providing meals in case of illness or death, transportation, babysitting, overnight housing, house cleaning or grocery shopping.
 The committee tries to cover the needs of people who are not in a Ministry Group, where this type of serving would normally occur.

 Good stewardship is a biblical principle and “recycling” our clothes is one way of putting that principle into practice.
 Grandma’s Attic is a clothing ministry for the benefit of the CBC family and others in need.
 Located in the balcony on the east side, it is open to the CBC family whenever the church is open.
 Please no food, drinks, or unsupervised children.
 Those who are not a part of our CBC family may be escorted to Grandma’s Attic by a member who knows them.
 We request that others be helped by a member of the Benevolence Committee.
 Please donate only seasonally appropriate items that are clean and in excellent condition.
-For further information, contact Claire Mizuno.
+For further information, contact Dee H.

 Other Areas of Ministry